-Last week AlertMedia hosted a webinar on hurricane preparation and the importance of employee communication.
+In mid-May AlertMedia hosted a webinar on preparing for hurricane season during a pandemic and the importance of employee communication.
 The conversation was led by Paul Yura, a Warning Coordination Meteorologist from the National Weather Service, and Peter Steinfeld, AlertMedia’s VP of Sales.

 Paul and Peter provided useful insight on communication best practices that can be utilized as we approach hurricane season in order to ensure employee safety and improve business preparation.
 If you missed the webinar, you can access the recording here.

 Peter and Paul kicked off the conversation by covering various challenges brought about by this year’s hurricane season.
 The overarching theme of this discussion was the unprecedented nature of the 2020 season.
 An above-average forecast combined with the COVID-19 pandemic make for a hurricane season that requires unique preparation.

 Paul and Peter discussed some key considerations for hurricane preparation this year:

 The pandemic is changing the way this year’s hurricane season will go.
 Some of the biggest changes brought on by the pandemic include:

 - Overwhelmed response systems